kudobuilder/kudo.dev/content/blog/blog-2020-02-07-kudo-terraform-provider-1.md

 ## Where we go from here

-In a future post, we'll explore how to tie together this provider with other terraform providers and provide a seemless platform for using KUDO with other Terraform Infrastructure as Code repositories.
+In a future post, we'll explore how to tie together this provider with other Terraform providers and provide a seamless platform for using KUDO with other Terraform Infrastructure as Code repositories.

 There is still plenty of work to finish in this Terraform provider, please [fill out an issue](https://github.com/runyontr/terraform-provider-kudo/issues/new) if there's a feature you're looking for or reach out to the #kudo channel or @runyontr on the Kubernetes slack or email the author directly at tom@runyon.dev.
 We'd love to hear more about how you're looking to use KUDO to run operators.